 - Adoptions: We help with adoptions if the child has been living in the household of the prospective adoptive parent(s) for at least one year.
 Both the birth mother and legal father must undergo our intake process in person and sign documentation showing their consent to the adoption.
 Any potential adoptive parents must verify that they have never been cited for abuse by the Department of Human Resources.
 For potential relative adoptions (example: grandparent adoptions but not step-parent adoptions) the birth/legal parent cannot be part of the adoptive parents’ household.

-- Child Support Enforcement: The Alabama Department of Human Resources (DHR) will assist unmarried parties with establishment of paternity and child support obligations and enforce collection of previously ordered child support payments, including divorce court orders and cases where one of the parties resides outside of Alabama.
-We help custodial parents calculate child support and enforce child support obligations.
+- Child Support Enforcement (for parents who have never been married): The Alabama Department of Human Resources (DHR) will assist unmarried parties with establishment of paternity and child support obligations and enforce collection of previously ordered child support payments, including divorce court orders and cases where one of the parties resides outside of Alabama.
 Click here for contact information for DHR.

 - Debt Cases and Garnishments: We help clients challenge unlawful debt collections and help file exemptions for low-income clients whose income is protected from wage garnishments.
 We focus on predatory lending problems, defective car debt, unlawful repossession, and debt repayment.